legendreddragon/legendreddragon.github.io/lord/masters/turgon.md

 | 2,500 | 1,200 | 10,000,000 | Able's Sword |
 {: .masterstats }

+## Strategy

+The minimum generally accepted Weapon / Armour that is needed to defeat Turgon is Able's Sword (400K) / Able's Armour (400K).

+However, players often fail to defeat him with Wan's Weapon and Full Body Armor.
+Jennie HOTT or a fairy is often used on Turgon due to the difficulty in beating him.
 ## Encountering Turgon

 This is the dialogue you see when you first go to the training center at level 11: